Top 46 Best Wrestling Movies Of All Time [2026]

 Average

-Directed with finesse by Tyler Nilson and Michael Schwartz, "The Peanut Butter Falcon" is a touching comedy-drama featuring standout performances from Shia LaBeouf, Dakota Johnson, John Hawkes, and Zack Gottsagen.
+Directed with remarkable sensitivity by Tyler Nilson and Michael Schwartz, "The Peanut Butter Falcon" is an inspiring comedy-drama that boasts powerful performances from Shia LaBeouf, Dakota Johnson, John Hawkes, and Zack Gottsagen.

-The story centers on a young man with Down syndrome who escapes his residential care facility to follow his dream of becoming a professional wrestler.
+The narrative follows a young man with Down syndrome who bravely escapes a care facility to chase his dream of becoming a professional wrestler.
+His journey is filled with hope, ambition, and the desire for self-determination.

-On his journey, he crosses paths with an outlaw who soon becomes both his close friend and his coach, supporting his pursuit of happiness and independence.
+Along the way, he forms an unexpected bond with an outlaw who quickly becomes his faithful friend and coach, guiding him toward happiness and newfound independence.

 3